Ajatt-Tools/dictpopup/README.md

 Anki cards can be created by pressing `Ctrl+s` and then selecting the sentence where you encountered the word in.
-Currently there is only support for (targeted sentence cards)[https://ankiweb.net/shared/info/1557722832].
+Currently there is only support for [targeted sentence cards](https://ankiweb.net/shared/info/1557722832).